PhD Milestones and Procedures

 • Stipend Level Increase: After a student completes 30 graduate level content course credits (24 credits for those admitted prior to 2017) they are eligible for a stipend increase to Level 2.
 To reach a level 3, Graduate Assistants must successfully pass the doctoral general exam.
 More information regarding Graduate Assistantships and stipend levels can be found on the UConn Graduate School website.

 • General Examination: All Molecular and Cell Biology PhD students are required to take the General Examination before the end of August of their 3rd year of graduate studies.
 A written document describing the proposed research is prepared in the format of grant proposal.
+Please see these guidelines.
 This can serve as the prospectus (Proposal) required by The Graduate School.
 The Proposal is prepared with minimal input from the major advisor and the exam is chaired by a committee member other than the major advisor.
 The signed “Report of the General Examination for the Doctoral Degree” is given to the MCB Graduate Program Coordinator.

 • Preparation for the Dissertation: The Graduate School requires candidates to submit the Dissertation Proposal for the Doctoral Degree at least three months prior to the public defense date.
 Please find step by step instructions for defending on the Office of the Registrar website